 Trump rally-goers must agree they won't sue if they contract coronavirus

-Trump supporters who attend his first rally since the coronavirus pandemic caused the suspension of large public events must agree not to hold President Trump and other parties responsible if they contract COVID-19 at the gathering of thousands.
+Trump supporters who attend his first rally since the coronavirus pandemic began must agree not to sue if they contract COVID-19.
 The president is set to hold his first rally since March next week at the BOK Center in Tulsa, Oklahoma, an arena that seats more than 19,000 people.

 "By clicking register below, you are acknowledging that an inherent risk of exposure to COVID-19 exists in any public place where people are present," the campaign website says on the RSVP page for the rally.
 "By attending the Rally, you and any guests voluntarily assume all risks related to exposure to COVID-19 and agree not to hold Donald J. Trump for President, Inc.; BOK Center; ASM Global; or any of their affiliates, directors, officers, employees, agents, contractors, or volunteers liable for any illness or injury."